prabhdeepsingh3499/MNIST_Digit_Predictor/README.md

 ![Summary](https://github.com/prabhdeepsingh3499/MNIST_Digit_Predictor/blob/master/images/Model.png?raw=True)

-The activation function used in last layer is Softmax, as it gives the probability of the prediction, the label that gives maximum probability is selected as the label.
+The activation function used in the last layer is Softmax, as it gives the probability of the prediction, the label that gives maximum probability is selected as the label.

-In order to get better accuracy you can tweak the neural network and accordingly change the layers.
+In order to get better accuracy, you can tweak the neural network and accordingly change the layers.